thomasabishop/eolas/zk/Transport_Layer_of_Internet_Protocol.md

 created: Tuesday, September 03, 2024
 ---

-# Transport Layer of Internet Protocol
+# Transport Layer of the Internet Protocol

 Transport Layer protocols provide a communications channel for data to be sent between hosts.
 The Transport Layer is dependent upon the